• Skip to primary navigation

 If you spent a lot of time at malls as a teen, you might recall being offered samples of orange chicken on toothpicks in the Mall food court.
 That was excellent marketing, because one taste always made you want more!
 Orange chicken is Panda’s signature dish, and everyone loves it.

 This copycat Panda Express Orange Chicken is just like what you get from the genius fast food chain, but it’s better because you’re making it at home, from scratch, and with simple ingredients.
-Make it a whole Panda Chef experience and have orange chicken with a batch of Cream Cheese Rangoons too!

 See all of my restaurant copycat recipes and learn to make more of your favorites!